 Nestled above Landstuhl, Germany, are castle ruins that have a history dating back nearly a millennium.
 Today, only a few pieces of the once immense Castle remain.
 Castle Nanstein, or Burg Nanstein if you want to say it with its native name, was first mentioned in 1253.
-The castle originates from around some time in the 12th century AD.
+The castle dates back to the 12th century AD.
 During the 13th to 15th centuries, it was an Imperial castle.
 The castle’s primary purpose was to protect the Palatinate, a region of Germany.

 After the battle that killed von Sickingen, the castle needed to be repaired.
 It would take nearly twenty years for the reconstruction to begin.
 After 1543, von Sickingen’s sons began rebuilding the Castle in a Renaissance style.
 Unfortunately, the Castle was not safe from further destruction.
 Between 1668 and 1869, parts of the Castle were destroyed by the Germans and later the French.
 Today, only one part of the Castle remains.

 Since 1869, the Castle ruins have been restored and preserved for visitors from near and far to experience the once great Burg Nanstein.